MutantStargoat/eradicate/README.md

 under the terms of the GNU General Public License version 3, or at your option any later version published by the Free Software Foundation.
 See COPYING for details.

+Copyright for music files bundled with the releases belong to their respective authors.
+This is not a commercial game, it's a free/open source project and will never be sold for profit, but if you own the copyright to some bundled track and would like it removed from future releases, please contact me.

 Build
 -----